bitol-io/tsc/rfcs/0008-versioning-attribute-level.md

 ...
  ```

-In the first half of 2023 the business decision was made to expand to Mexico on 2023-06-01
+In the first half of 2023 the business decision was made to expand to Canada on 2023-06-01
 The data producers of the transactional systems learn about this in the first quarter of 2023.
 The projected changes as incorporated into the DC as soon as possible:

 ```YAML